Celebrities who love ‘Swallows and Amazons’

 My diary

-When you next go to Bank Ground Farm you must stand outside and imagine the sight of two red London Route Master buses making their way down the drive.
-They swayed from side to side.
 We thought it comic.
 I still can’t work out how they managed to avoid how bringing down the dry stone walls.
-While sheep grazed around us outside in the rain, we made ourselves comfortable at the Formica tables in our school bus and got down to our lessons.
-I am sure it was good for us to be kept busy.
+While sheep grazed outside in the rain, we made ourselves comfortable at the Formica tables in one of these converted buses and got down to our lessons.

-Bank Ground Farm above Coniston Water in Cumbria
+Bank Ground FArm above Coniston Water in Cumbria

-Meanwhile Ian Whittaker, the Set Dresser, and Simon Holland, the Art Director, transformed two of Mrs Batty’s upstairs rooms into the Walker children’s bedrooms of 1929.
-I changed in the cold and was rushed through the rain with a coat over my nightie to the magical atmosphere of the set, warmed by the lights with everyone’s focus on what was just in front of the camera; me reading a beautiful edition of Daniel Defoe’s classic.
-Claude needed to establish that Robinson Crusoe was Titty’s hero.
+Meanwhile Ian Whittaker, the set dresser, and Simon Holland, the art director on ‘Swallows and Amazons’, transformed Mrs Batty’s upstairs rooms into the Walker children’s bedrooms of 1929.
+I changed on the top deck of our bus and was rushed through the rain with a coat over my nightie to the magical atmosphere of the film set.
+This was warmed by arc lights.
+Everyone became focused what was just in front of the camera: me reading an early edition of Daniel Defoe’s classic book, Robinson Crusoe.
+The director, Claude Whatham needed to establish that he was Titty’s hero.
 I can remember having to hold the book in special way so the cover could be seen clearly.
-I described this as ‘a bed scene’, which might amuse some actors, especially those who are not at all keen on doing bed-scenes (every actor I know).
-The beds themselves are probably still at the farm.

 The LP